plingo: A system for probabilistic reasoning in clingo based on lpmln: Experiments

 We have performed three experiments.
-In the first one, our goal is to evaluate the performance of the exact and the approximation methods of \splingo\, and compare it to the performance of all the other systems on the same domain.
-In particular, we want to analyze how much faster is the approximation method than the exact one, and how accurate are the probabilities that it returns.
+In the first one, our goal is to evaluate the performance of the three solving methods of \splingo, and compare it to the performance of all the other systems on the same domain.
+In particular, we want to analyze the solving time and the accuracy of the approximation method for different values of the input parameter $k$, and we want to compare the \sproblog-based method of \splingo\ with the system \sproblog\ running an original \problog\ encoding.
 In the second experiment, our goal is to compare \splingo\ with the implementations of \plog\ on domains that are specific to this language.
-Finally, the goal of the third experiment is to compare \splingo\ and \slpmln\ on the task of MAP inference.
-In this case, both implementations are very similar and boil down to a single call to \sclingo.
-We would like to evaluate if in this situation there is any difference in performance between both systems.
+Finally, the goal of the third experiment is to compare \splingo\ and \slpmln\ on the task of MPE inference.
+In particular, in this case, the basic implementation of \splingo\ and the implementation of \slpmln\ are very similar, and boil down to a single call to \sclingo.
+Here, we would like to evaluate if in this situation there is any difference in performance between both approaches.